nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 nghttpx - HTTP/2 proxy - HOW-TO
 ===============================

-nghttpx is a proxy translating protocols between HTTP/2 and other protocols (e.g., HTTP/1, SPDY).
+:doc:`nghttpx.1` is a proxy translating protocols between HTTP/2 and other protocols (e.g., HTTP/1, SPDY).
 It operates in several modes and each mode may require additional programs to work with.
 This article describes each operation mode and explains the intended use-cases.
 It also covers some useful options later.

 Default mode
 ------------